CompoundWise

 Goals under 5 years.
 If you are saving for a house deposit in 3 years, a wedding next year, or a car in 18 months, a Cash ISA is the right choice.
 The stock market can fall 20-30% in a single year, and you cannot afford that risk when you need the money soon.
 A Cash ISA guarantees your capital is there when you need it, plus a modest return on top.

 Emergency fund.
-Your emergency fund — typically 3 to 6 months of essential living expenses — should always be in instant-access cash.
+Your emergency fund, typically 3 to 6 months of essential living expenses, should always be in instant-access cash.
 An easy-access Cash ISA is a good home for this because the interest is tax-free and you can withdraw at any time without penalty.
 Some people prefer a regular savings account for their emergency fund; either works, but the Cash ISA gives you the tax advantage.

 Very low risk tolerance.
 If watching your balance drop by £5,000 in a week would cause you genuine anxiety or prompt you to sell, a Cash ISA may be more appropriate even for longer time horizons.
 Investing only works if you can stay invested through downturns.
 An investor who panics and sells at the bottom will perform worse than someone who stayed in cash all along.
 Know yourself and be honest about your risk tolerance.

 High cash interest rates.
 When the Bank of England base rate is elevated (as it has been in recent years), Cash ISAs offer relatively attractive returns of 4-5%.
 During these periods, the gap between cash and equities narrows in the short term.
-However, high cash rates tend to be temporary — they fall when the base rate drops — while equity returns are measured over decades.
+However, high cash rates tend to be temporary.
+They fall when the base rate drops, while equity returns are measured over decades.

 When a Stocks & Shares ISA is the better choice